GabrieleCastellani1/Algorithms_and_Data_Structures_Visualizer/README.md

 ## Algorithms and Data Structures

 This project aims to give an implementation of some basic data structures and sort algorithms, with a simple visualization in pure Swing.
 For learning purposes.
+The project is developed following the Model-View-Controller pattern.

 ## Folder Structure